-3.15.2.
+3.13.2.
 Spoken languages.

 The highest concentration of people (84.87%) have IsiZulu as their spoken language followed by English and Afrikaans at 6.33% and 3.46% respectively.
-0.63% of the total population uses sign language communicate whereas the other 4.71% is evenly distributed amongst people who either have IsiXhosa, Isindebele, Sepedi, Setswana, SiSwati, Tshivenda and Xitsonga as their spoken language.
-Based on information presented below, it is clear that Newcastle is a multilingual town well-endowed with a wide variety of cultures.
+0.63% of the total population sign language uses communicate whereas the other 4.71% is evenly distributed amongst people who either have Isindebele, IsiXhosa, Sepedi, Setswana, SiSwati, Tshivenda and Xitsonga as their spoken language.
+Based on information presented below, it is that Newcastle clear multilingual town well-endowed with a wide variety of cultures.